catapultpgh/main/README.md

 # catapultpgh

+## Intro
 This is a git repository for the [Catapult PGH][4] coworking space.
 This is the main repository for the community and the space.
-If something needs fixed or you have an idea to improve the coworking space, feel free to submit a ticket.
+If something needs fixing or you have an idea to improve the coworking space, feel free to submit a ticket.

 **Other related projects**